-The National Essential Medicines List Therapeutic Guidelines Subcommittee is an advisory Subcommittee of the ministerially appointed National Essential Medicines List Committee (NEMLC) (refer to the Terms of Reference of the NEMLC, version 6, April 2019).
-The Subcommittee is tasked with providing specific patient-focused evidence-based recommendations to support therapeutic and preventative therapies for Covid-19, as well as, supportive agents for the management of comorbid diseases, for inclusion in the Clinical Management of Suspected or Confirmed Covid-19 Disease Guideline.
+The National Essential Medicines List Committee (NEMLC) on COVID-19 Therapeutics replaces the previous NEMLC COVID-19 Therapeutic Guidelines Subcommittee and is now constituted as a separate ministerially appointed advisory Committee (from 24 August 2021).
+This Committee is tasked with providing specific patient-focused evidence-based recommendations to support the inclusion of selected medicines in the Clinical Management of Suspected or Confirmed Covid-19 Disease Guideline.
 This guideline applies to situations where guidance is lacking from standard management of similar clinical conditions (e.g. pneumonia, severe acute respiratory distress) already recommended in the current NEMLC-approved Standard Treatment Guidelines (STGs) and Essential Medicines List (EML).
 Recommendations will be provided in a rapid medicine review format, based on the principles of evidence-based medicine and the approach used by NEMLC.

-The Subcommittee may also, in consultation with the chairperson of the Clinical Guideline Writing Committee on Covid-19 and the Lead of the Clinical Care work stream of the Incident Management Team (IMT) of the National Department of Health (NDoH), provide input regarding:
+The Committee may also, in consultation with the chairperson of the Clinical Guideline Writing Committee on Covid-19 and the Lead of the Clinical Care work stream of the Incident Management Team (IMT) of the National Department of Health (NDoH), provide input regarding:

-- Therapeutic agents to be prioritised for rapid review to inform the clinical management guidelines; - Information and issues which require intervention by the South African Health Products Regulatory Authority; - · Recommendations to clinicians about therapeutic interventions under investigation in clinical trials; and - Recommendations on other issues that emerge during the Covid-19 epidemic.
+- Therapeutic agents to be prioritised for rapid review to inform the clinical management guidelines; - Information and issues which require intervention by the South African Health Products Regulatory Authority; - Recommendations to clinicians about therapeutic interventions under investigation in clinical trials; and

+Recommendations on other issues that emerge during the Covid-19 epidemic.